quic/startupkits/README.md

 Ideal users for startup platforms and kits include startups, incubators, internal groups, universities and design-transfer programs.
 Support is provided by local QTI labs.

 Qualcomm Snapdragon, Qualcomm MDM9206, Qualcomm MDM9207 and Qualcomm SDM660 are products of Qualcomm Technologies, Inc., and/or its subsidiaries.

+## License
+Startup Kits is licensed under the BSD 3-clause "New" or "Revised" License.
+Check out the [LICENSE](LICENSE) for more details.